dantosXD/coastaldraftlines/src/pages/portfolio/project-1.md

 ---
+title: >-
-title: Designed & Installed a New Draft System
+  Designed & Installed a New Draft System At The Newly Renovated Maine Beer Company
 subtitle: At The Newly Renovated Maine Beer Company
 date: '2019-05-10'
 thumb_image: /images/TastingRoomshot.jpeg